Fang-Robotics-ACC/fang-robotics-mcb/docs/code_architecture/dependency_injection/di_basics.rst

       std::move(test);
   };

+Don't know about std::move() or move semantics?
+Check `this
 <https://www.learncpp.com/cpp-tutorial/introduction-to-smart-pointers-move-semantics/>`_
 out!
 Note that we are messing with dynamic memory so that the memory does not need to be bound to an external instance.
 Once it is "moved", the quad instance